wnfs-wg/rs-wnfs/README.md

 - **The Rust Toolchain**

-  Follow the instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html) to install the official Rust toolchain.
+  Follow the instructions [here][rust-toolchain-guide] to install the official Rust toolchain.

 - **The WebAssembly Toolchain**